Deep Learning for Suicide and Depression Identification with Unsupervised Label Correction: Methods

 We develop a primary dataset based on our task of suicide or depression classification.
 This dataset is web-scraped from Reddit.
-We collect our data from subreddits using the Python Reddit API \footnote{https://www.reddit.com/wiki/api}.
-We specifically scrape from two subreddits, r/SuicideWatch\footnote{https://www.reddit.com/r/SuicideWatch/} and r/Depression\footnote{https://www.reddit.com/r/depression/}.
+We collect our data from subreddits using the Python Reddit API.
+We specifically scrape from two subreddits: r/SuicideWatch and r/Depression.
 The dataset contains 1,895 total posts.
 We utilize two fields from the scraped data: the original text of the post as our inputs, and the subreddit it belongs to as labels.
 Posts from r/SuicideWatch are labeled as suicidal, and posts from r/Depression are labeled as depressed.
 We make this dataset and the web-scraping script available in our code.